 Claire Menck is an international award winning chef, educator, and scholar.
 She began her career at the ripe age of fourteen in the dish pit of a small café in her hometown of Barrington, Illinois.
 While attending the University of Wisconsin, Madison Claire worked in a variety of restaurants and bars, including a stint at the Ovens of Brittany.
 It was those experiences that built a sense of community for her while in school, and formed her later decision to forgo law school and attend New England Culinary Institute.
 That decision ultimately led to a career in the food service industry that has spanned three decades and has included work in the back, front, and top of house in a myriad of operations from hotels and cruise ships, to free standing, fine dining restaurants.
-In 2000 she started her own business, Girlchef.
-Today she is the co-founder of Mouth & Muscle, a prepared meal and coaching service targeted at athletes and other warriors of the world.
+In 2000 she started the own business she continues to run today, Girlchef.

 Claire has been recognized for her work in the food service industry through a series of awards and accolades from the International Hotel and Restaurant Association, Women Chefs and Restaurateurs, the International Food Service Editorial Council, and the James Beard Foundation; as well as a host of other professional associations.

 Her passion for food ultimately led her down an academic path, both as a student and teacher.
 She helped to develop the curriculum for the Bachelor of Arts programs at New England Culinary Institute, and was the founding Academic Director for Culinary Arts at the Art Institute of Wisconsin.
 She has also taught online for Keller Graduate School and DeVryUniversity for the past ten years.